A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Numerical properties

-We remark that this is exactly the stability condition for the forward Euler method applied to the original hyperbolic conservation law~\eqref{eq:cons_law_diff_1D_scalar}.
-When we combine a higher-order upwind method with forward Euler time-stepping, the time step restriction becomes much more severe, in exactly the same way as would be the case with a direct higher-order upwind/forward Euler discretization of equation~\eqref{eq:cons_law_diff_1D_scalar}.
-We find, for instance,
+As indicated in section \ref{subsec:1d}, we need to choose $\vstar \ge \max_u \abs{F'(u)}$ to satisfy the subcharacteristic condition~\eqref{eq:subcharacteristic_condition}.
+When choosing $\vstar = \max_u \abs{F'(u)}$, we obtain exactly the stability condition for the forward Euler method applied to the original hyperbolic conservation law \eqref{eq:cons_law_1d_scalar}.

+When we combine a higher-order upwind method with forward Euler time-stepping, the time step restriction becomes much more severe, in exactly the same way as would be the case with a direct higher-order upwind/forward Euler discretization of equation \eqref{eq:cons_law_1d_scalar}.
+Using table \ref{tab:upwind} and equation \eqref{eq:Deltat_restriction}, we find:

 This is because, for higher-order upwind methods, the dominant eigenvalues do not lie on a circle anymore.
 In fact, they belong to a region that is much steeper close to 1.
 Since the dominant stability region of projective forward Euler is always a circle, we need to choose its radius sufficiently large such that even the steepest eigenvalues fall into this circular stability region.
-When we use a higher-order projective Runge-Kutta method, we should determine the bound on $\Delta t$ using its proper dominant stability region (see, e.g., \cite{lejon13}).
+When we use a higher-order projective Runge-Kutta method, we should determine the bound on $\Dt$ using its proper dominant stability region (see, e.g., \cite{Lejon2016}).
 For instance, in case of the second order projective Runge-Kutta method, we obtain the following CFL-like bound,

 where $\nu$ is the CFL-number which depends on the coefficients $\alpha$ and $\beta$.
-Notice that in both cases $\Delta t$ never depends on $\epsi$.
+Notice that in both cases $\Dt$ never depends on $\epsi$.